Parsl/lsst-pipelines/README.md

 pip install --user .
 ```

+In a more formalised environment, this would also be installed
+in the container, in that same conda environment, rather than
+being a user install.

 # Per-run environment setup

 Inside the container, run these commands which will set up both